MASTER OF THEOLOGICAL STUDIES (MTS)

 - CM501 Foundations of Christian Ministry (formally Pastoral Leadership)

 - TH501 Nature of God and Jesus Christ

-- TH502 Nature of Humanity and Salvation
+- TH502 Jesus Christ, the Nature of Humans and Salvation

 - TH503 The Holy Spirit, the Church, and Last Things